IvanLee858/RL-2/README.md

 # RL-project2

 2d robotic arm reinforcement learning project based on Pytorch.
 The environment for the entire project is based on the Mofan's tutorial plus some of our modifications.
+We learned to use three different algorithms to train the model(DQN, DDPG, A3C), and compared the results of the algorithms

-## Requirements
+## Group members

-1. python=3.6
-2. pytorch=1.4.0
-3. pyglet==1.5.0
-4. gym=0.12（No need MuJoCo ）
+* Li Yifan--A3C
+* Li Aijia--DQN
+* Jiang Yuedong--DDPG

 ## Quick start